I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportgetdevicebase.md

 <p><b>AtaPortGetDeviceBase</b> returns a mapped logical base address if the operation succeeds.
 Otherwise, it returns <b>NULL</b>. </p>

 ## -remarks
 <p>Miniport drivers must use logical addresses that have been mapped into system space by <b>AtaPortGetDeviceBase</b> instead of bus-relative addresses to communicate with its HBA.
 Calls to the <b>AtaPort...Port/Register</b><i>Xxx</i> routines require mapped logical addresses.</p>

-<p>Miniport drivers must use logical addresses that have been mapped into system space by <b>AtaPortGetDeviceBase</b> instead of bus-relative addresses to communicate with its HBA.
-Calls to the <b>AtaPort...Port/Register</b><i>Xxx</i> routines require mapped logical addresses.</p>

 ## -requirements